-Many patients who walk into our office for the first time have been trying to conceive naturally for a very long time, and enter quite confused and discouraged.
+Many patients who reach out to us for the first time have been trying to conceive naturally for a very long time, and are quite confused and discouraged.

 Making the decision to seek help from a reproductive endocrinologist is a very personal and often daunting process, and so patients generally take their time to book that first appointment.
 This delay is completely understandable and logical.
 Unfortunately, many first-time patients sit down with us only after agonizing over their fertility options for an extended period of time.
 Much of this distress could have been avoided for the patient, if only there was better information available about when was a reasonable time to seek out the help of an infertility specialist.
 This blog will seek to answer some of those questions.

 The standard rules for diagnosing infertility are if women are younger than 35 years of age, it’s reasonable to try to conceive naturally for one year; if 35 years of age or older, trying for six months is reasonable.
 These guidelines are not cut-and-dry, however; critical, exceptions apply.

 An important note is that the rule for women under 35 does truly apply to all women under 35: if you are 25 years old, want to have a baby, and have been trying to conceive for a year, it is certainly reasonable to make an appointment with an infertility doctor.
 Many women who have not reached the age of 35 but have spent more than a year trying to conceive will follow advice of friends, family, or their OBs to keep trying and not worry about their fertility yet.
 This can delay a woman’s family building or even harm her chances at conceiving if she is experiencing infertility issues, which could be managed by a reproductive endocrinologist.